SWCHRS EXECUTIVE COMMITTEE

 Having grown up in several different Social Environments, Dr. Law believes people should try to live harmoniously and take care of one’s contemporary, and that we should not sacrifice anyone for the sake of Future Generations.

-Jessica Martinez-Brooks currently serves as the Director of Diversity Enrichment Programs at the University of Oklahoma.
-Before joining OU, Martinez-Brooks worked as the Director of Community Outreach and Education at Oklahoma City Community College with a goal of improving and increasing access to post-secondary education for at-risk, low-income, urban and minority populations.
+Before joining the University of Oklahoma, Martinez-Brooks worked as the Director of Community Outreach and Education at Oklahoma City Community College with a goal of improving and increasing access to post-secondary education for at-risk, low-income, urban and minority populations.

 Martinez-Brooks received her B.A. in journalism and a master’s degree from the University of Oklahoma.
 She was recognized for her work in racial and social justice by the Federal Bureau of Investigation in 2014 and the United Nations of Greater Oklahoma City in 2015.